lynl7130/Draw_Guess/README.md

 <image src="demo/interface.png">

-Note: for now sensitive to strike thickness!
+Note: for now sensitive to stroke thickness!

 ### Extend a new model